osartun/Backbone.Undo.js/README.md

 *   Easy to include *and exclude*

     In comparison to other Backbone-based undo-managers like *Backbone.memento*, you don't have to modify your models or collections to use Backbone.Undo.js.
-That not only makes it easy to include Backbone.Undo.js, but also to remove it.
+That makes it easy to not only include Backbone.Undo.js, but also to remove it again.

 *   Uses Backbone-Events